Search Warrants, House Searches and Arrest

 Advice from a Criminal Lawyer

-For now let me say that if the police arrive on your doorstep cooperate only to the extent of making sure the search warrant is valid, as best you can, and providing access to your home, giving them your name and date of birth and making sure that you get to speak to an experienced criminal lawyer in Perth.
+For now let me say that if the police arrive on your doorstep cooperate only to the extent of making sure the search warrant is valid, as best you can, and providing access to your home, giving them your name and date of birth and making sure that you get to speak to an experienced solicitor when choosing a criminal lawyer.

 I am the Legal Practitioner Director of Saupin Legal and I receive telephone calls from the police at all hours of the day to provide legal advice to suspects.
 The common advice I give people suspected of criminal activities is that lawyers can keep you out of jail, but a client saying too much to police often results in them being one step closer to imprisonment.